 The software keeps original date & time information intact and uses AS-IS to generate a repaired archive file, so you can assure that the original date and timestamp remains intact.
 During extraction, the software resets file and folder timestamp to its original setting [not current date time], so you can get all file folder with hierarchical format along with original date-time information than the current date.

 What is the accuracy of demo version as I can see the data but am not sure about the outcome as a preview option is not available?

 Almost all archive formats are supported by the software to save compressed file files and its data in linear fashion and most of the time corruption is pre-truncation or post truncation of compressed files.
 In this way, you are assured enough to get all files except the very last entry in file lists.
 However, there is a chance that you might not get all data from the last entry in the file list.
 So, during the evaluation, please keep that in mind.

 After the recovery of tar.gz or tar.gz2, sometimes the data is not complete.
 Am I missing something here?

-After the repairing process of tar.gz and tar.gz2, the software generates extracted files as well as .tar files and ZIP format as there are almost hundred or so variants of TAR format.
+After the repairing process of tar.gz and tar.gz2, the software generates extracted files as well as .tar files and ZIP format as there are almost a hundred or so variants of TAR format.
 Thus, you might not have access to original software which made this file.
-In this scenario, you can utilize.TAR recovery feature of software to extract data from TAR files which were generated after recovery of tar.gz or tar.gz2.
+In this scenario, you can utilize.TAR recovery feature of the software to extract data from TAR files which were generated after recovery of tar.gz or tar.gz2.